 Can I use virtual visits with my current therapist or doctor?

 Check with your provider to find out if they can provide virtual visits.

-As a result of recent rule changes made in response to COVID-19, more providers in our network are temporarily ALLOWED by regulators to conduct certain virtual visits.
+As a result of recent rule changes made in response to COVID-19, more providers in our network are temporarily allowed by regulators to conduct certain virtual visits.
 Each licensed and qualified provider must determine if their services are appropriate for virtual visits.

-In addition to phone, what technology can my provider now use for virtual visits?
+What technology can my provider now use for virtual visits?

 In addition to software platforms that have been approved for this purpose, recent government policy changes, like a Notice of Enforcement Discretion issued by the Office for Civil Rights (OCR) at the Department of Health and Human Services, temporarily allow for the good faith use of common, non-public video chat applications.
 A listing of these applications can be found by visiting the OCR Notice website.
 The use of telehealth applications potentially introduces privacy risks, and your provider should enable all available encryption and privacy modes when using such applications.